-Due to there only be a small number of suitable train and bus connections available, I’d recommend travellers to take an organised tour or rent a car if they are set on doing a Granada day trip from Seville.
+Due to there only being a small number of suitable train and bus connections available, I’d recommend travellers to take an organised tour or rent a car if they are set on doing a Granada day trip from Seville.

 The bus from Seville to Granada takes 3 hours and, similar to if you plan on taking the train, you need to book in advance to ensure you secure your place on the best bus options.

-How To Spend One day in Granada
+How To Spend One Day in Granada

 If the main purpose of your visit to Granada is to see the Alhambra then you should plan your visit around the time that your ticket allows you to visit the Nasrid Palaces.
 If you are a good planner and purchase Alhambra tickets well in advance, then I recommend planning your day around visiting the Alhambra first.

-Allow yourself to spend at least 3 hours to see all of the Alhambra and ensure that you’re at the Nasrid Palaces at the exact time that your ticket says.
+Allow yourself to spend at least 3 hours seeing all of the Alhambra and ensure that you’re at the Nasrid Palaces at the exact time that your ticket says.
 They are strict at controlling the number of people visiting the Palaces and you will not be able to enter if you miss your allocated time.

 Enjoy the Unique Tapas Culture

 Unlike if you visit Seville or Cordoba, a tapa is provided for free when ordering a drink at the majority of bars in Granada.
 Some places allow you to choose a tapa from a list, while others will just provide you with a tapa of their choice when serving you a drink.

 Tapas bars in Granada are typically open from around 1-4pm for lunch with the peak lunch hour occurring approximately between 2-3pm.
 This means that you can easily spend a few hours exploring the Alhambra in the morning and then still have plenty of time to enjoy some tapas for lunch!

 A couple of great traditional places that are located centrally include Bodegas Castañeda, Bar Provincias and Los Diamantes.
 The latter two specialise in seafood dishes while Bodegas Castañeda has a range of traditional Spanish tapas.

 Explore the Albaicín

 This area is the historic Arab quarter of the city and is known for its winding cobblestone streets and whitewashed buildings.
 This part of the city is built on a hill so there will be a lot of uphill walking but you will be rewarded with some amazing views of the city and of the Alhambra .

-It’s one of the most popular viewpoints in the Albaicín due to Bill Clinton famously visiting this spot when he was president and claiming it was the best sunset of the world.
+It’s one of the most popular viewpoints in the Albaicín due to Bill Clinton famously visiting this spot when he was president and claiming it was the best sunset in the world.
 You can’t actually see the sunset from this spot but the views of the Alhambra are spectacular!

-During the months of October to March, the tour begins at 4 pm which is well timed for visitors only spending one day in Granada.
-From April to September, the tour begins at 6 pm.
+During the months of October to March, the tour begins at 4 pm which is well-timed for visitors only spending one day in Granada.
+From April to September, the tour begins at 6 or 7pm.

 Where to Stay in Malaga or Seville

-For travellers undertaking a Granada day trip from Seville or Malaga, here are some recommendations for places to stay in both those cities.
+For travellers basing themselves in Seville or Malaga, here are some recommendations for places to stay in both those cities.

 Not quite what you’re looking for?
 Click here to browse other hotels in Malaga!

 Monte Triana — A great hotel if you want to stay in Triana district which is where you’ll find some of the best tapas bars in the city of Seville.
 They offer a range of luxurious rooms and are still within walking distance of all of Seville’s main attractions.
-Click here to check their availability

 Not quite what you’re looking for?
 Click here to browse other hotels in Seville!